 Enrolment of Lettings

 The school will be responsible for approving each letting application prior to it being signed.
 This process will regulate the type of letting and restrict activities to those that are considered to be appropriate on a school site.
-Practically the school will also allocate the letting to a price band at this stage (see 3.9).
+Practically, the school will also allocate the letting to a price band at this stage (see 3.9).

 Block Bookings